 Its director, Professor Samuel Myers Jr., is a national authority on the evaluation of race-conscious programs and race-neutral alternatives to those programs.
 His pioneering research on the evaluation of Minority Business Enterprise (MBE) and Disadvantaged Business Enterprise (DBE) programs and the use of race-neutral methods has appeared in Applied Economics Letters, Encyclopedia of African American Business History, and the Journal of Policy Analysis and Management.

 The center has conducted disparity studies on behalf of more than a dozen public sector clients, to help them determine the degree to which inequality affects contracting opportunities for socially and economically disadvantaged groups in their regions.

 The Wilkins Center was awarded a $490,487 contract to conduct a disparity study on behalf of the New Jersey Transit Corp (NJ TRANSIT).
 The research, which took place from 2014 to 2016, guided NJ TRANSIT's use of race-conscious DBE goals.
 The objective was to address specifically those socially disadvantaged groups for which there is evidence of discrimination in contracting opportunities.

-This NJ TRANSIT study, called a 4th Generation Disparity Study, goes beyond comparing the availability and utilization of Small, Minority, Women, and Disadvantaged Business Enterprises (S/M/W/DBE).
-It will examine whether there are statistically significant disparities in contract award amounts, bid success rates, pre-qualification rates, and whether there are specific market barriers to full participation in the entire range of procurement and contracting activities of NJ TRANSIT.
-The study will detail the performance of race-neutral programs and examine whether the policies and practices of race-conscious programs result in an undue burden on firms that are not Disadvantaged Business Enterprises.
+This NJ TRANSIT study, called a 4th Generation Disparity Study, went beyond comparing the availability and utilization of Small, Minority, Women, and Disadvantaged Business Enterprises (S/M/W/DBE).
+It examined whether there are statistically significant disparities in contract award amounts, bid success rates, and prequalification rates, and whether there are specific market barriers to full participation in the entire range of procurement and contracting activities of NJ TRANSIT.